jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/accountSettings/accountSettings.rst

+.. _accountSettings:

 ========
 Settings
 ========

 Settings is a page with account properties that help to identify and manage the account.
 Data from account is used for mailboxes creation and billing.
-From account settings you can easily :ref:`configure domains <domains-configuration>`, add :ref:`external links <external-links-configuration>` for mailboxes, configure :ref:`password policy <password-policy>` for domain users and delete account.
+From account settings you can easily, :ref:`manage your accounts <accountSettings>` :ref:`configure domains <domains>`, :ref:`manage SSO providers <ssoProviders>`, :ref:`create external links <externalLinks>`, :ref:`configure password policy <password-policy>`.

 .. image:: pic_accountSettings/settings.png
    :width: 600